giuseppesnf/GAMESTONK/README.md

 # GAMESTONK
-Project and files related to my Degree's Master Thesis (ask in private for PDF)
+All projects and files in this folder are related to my Degree's Master Thesis "The Role of Social Media in Short Selling Decisions.
+Empirical Evidence from US Listed Companies" (ask in private for full-text PDF).

 For more info contact me at giuseppesnf@outlook.it

+All rights reserved.©